 For candidates on the 2016 PhD Statute: You may meet with your Doctoral Candidate Adviser online via Zoom.
 They will send you all the information you need, plus a submission link, once you've booked your appointment.
-And to make things easier, you only need to submit a digital copy of your thesis, not a soft-bound copy.
+You only need to submit a digital copy of your thesis, not a soft-bound copy.

-Oral examinations are taking place as usual; we have just moved them online via Zoom.
+Oral examinations are currently taking place online via Zoom.

 You can make your final submission once you have received an email from the School of Graduate Studies inviting you to do so.